dell-asm/dell-dell_iom/docs/README.markdown

 The Dell IOM switch module has been written and tested against the following Dell IOM switch models.
 However, this module may be compatible with other models and their firmware versions.
--S4810(software version 9.2(0.2)))
+-IOA/MXL(software version 9.2(0.2)))
 However, this module may be compatible with other models & their software versions.

 ## Features
 This module supports the following functionality:

- * VLAN Creation and Deletion
+ * MXL VLAN Creation and Deletion
- * Interface Configuration
+ * MXL Interface Configuration
- * Port Channel Creation and Deletion
+ * MXL Port Channel Creation and Deletion
- * Configuration Updates
+ * IOA Interface Configuration
- * Firmware Updates

 ## Requirements
 Because the Puppet agent cannot be directly installed on a Dell IOM switch, the agent can be managed either using the Puppet Master server,